moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 We use outside collaborators for external users, such as analysts from other government departments and partner organisations.

 To add an outside collaborator you must be a Repository Administrator.
 Repository Administrators can invite external collaborators directly from the [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization#adding-outside-collaborators-to-a-repository).
+Operations Engineering guidance relating to this is located [here](https://user-guide.operations-engineering.service.justice.gov.uk/documentation/information/storing-source-code.html#member-of-the-moj-organisation).

 ## Automation